ConnorChoban/MechaCar_Statistical_Analysis/README.md

 ## Overivew of Analysis

 The purpose of this analysis is evaluate how several factors impact the new MechaCar prototype for AutosRUs.
-By performing several different analysis' across the production data, we can gain valuable insights and make suggestions to the development team.
+By examinign several different factos across the production data, we can gain valuable insights and make suggestions to the development team.

 ## Linear Regression to Predict MPG